-A University term timetable will run from 15 January - 17 June 2017.
+A University summer vacation timetable will run from 18 June – 16 September 2017.

-Uni1 buses run between Canterbury City Centre and Canterbury campus (via Canterbury East Station) up to every 7-8 minutes Monday to Saturday daytimes and up to every 30 minutes Sunday daytimes.
+Uni1 buses run between Canterbury City Centre and the University campus (via Canterbury East Station) up to every 30 minutes Monday to Saturday daytimes.

-Uni2 buses run between Canterbury City Centre, the campus and Hales Place (via Canterbury East Station to the University and via Canterbury West Station to the city centre) up to every 30 minutes Monday to Friday daytimes.
-On Saturdays, Uni2 buses only run between Canterbury City Centre and the University campus up to every 30 minutes.
-Buses run every hour through the night except on Sunday nights/Monday mornings.
+Uni2 buses run between Canterbury City Centre and the University campus (via Canterbury East Station to the University and via Canterbury West Station to the city centre) up to every 30 minutes Monday to Saturday daytimes.

 Route 4 runs between Canterbury City Centre, Kingsmead Sainsbury's and the University campus during the day (except Sundays) and continues on to Whitstable (with some buses running to Tankerton and Greenhill).
 Buses that continue beyond Greenhill towards Herne Bay and Canterbury are numbered route 6.

-Triangle buses link the City Centre with Whitstable and Herne Bay.
-Triangle buses also serve Canterbury campus early in the morning and throughout the evening (Monday to Saturday).
-On Sundays, they run all day between the City Centre and campus, so there are buses around the clock to take you to Uni!
+Triangle buses link Canterbury City Centre with Whitstable and Herne Bay.
+Triangle buses also serve the University campus early in the morning and throughout the evening (Monday to Saturday).
+On Sundays, they run all day between Canterbury City Centre and the University campus.

 Our unirider ticket is the essential, low-cost bus ticket exclusively for University of Kent students.

 It allows unlimited travel on all of our buses in Kent and East Sussex, all day and night.

 The summer unirider (valid from 19 June - 16 September 2017) is available to buy online now for £70.